-3.Procedures to be followed in the event of over-subscription
+Procedures to be followed in the event of over-subscription

-3.1 Oversubscription is defined as occurring when there are more applications than there are places available.
+3.1 Oversubscription occurs when there are more applications than there are places available.

-3.2 The following criteria will be applied to all applications, in the order set out below, to decide which students to admit in the event of oversubscription.
+3.2 The following criteria will apply to all applications, in the order set out below, to decide which students to admit in the event of oversubscription.

 3.2.1 Looked-After Children

 Students in care (Looked-After Children), a ‘looked-after child’ or a student who was previously looked-after but immediately after being looked after became subject to an adoption, residence or special guardianship order.
-A looked-after child is a student who is (a) in the care of a local authority, or (b) being provided by accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22 (1) of the Children’s Act 1989).
+A looked-after child is a student who is (a) in the care of a local authority, or (b) being provided accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22 (1) of the Children’s Act 1989).

 3.2.2 Sibling link

-Where a student has a brother or sister expected to be a member of the School when the applicant expects/hopes to be admitted.
+Where a student has a brother or sister expected to be a member of the School when the applicant expects/hopes to join.

-“Brother or sister” is defined to include adopted siblings, half-siblings, and the child of a parent/carer’s partner, but only if the sibling in question is resident in the same household.
+“Brother or sister” is to include adopted siblings, half-siblings, and the child of a parent/carer’s partner, but only if the sibling in question is resident in the same household.

 3.2.3 Traditional feeder schools